 Clearly, SMB owners are a resilient lot, and for the most part, continue to be optimistic about the future.
 Nevertheless, cracks are beginning to show: 53% of business owners are most concerned with reducing costs and fighting inflation.

 As a result, 63% of SMBs are looking to invest in technology, and almost half are looking for ways to improve the customer experience.
-What do these emerging trends mean for financial institutions looking to deepen existing relationships, even as they court new businesses?
+What do these emerging small business banking trends mean for financial institutions looking to deepen existing relationships, even as they court new businesses?

 If anything, the continued growth of new businesses — along with their need for new technology and improvements to the customer experience — have sparked an extraordinary opportunity for those financial institutions that are willing to deliver on these workflow-related products and services while re-engaging with a historically underserved market segment.